 New in 2022, HUD will make restricted access data from HUD sponsored research available to interested researchers on a limited basis.
 Projects for which restricted access data can be licensed can be found here.

 **Please note that as of March 1st, 2017, all requests for data from the Family Options Study or the Moving to Opportunity for Fair Housing Study (MTO) must be submitted to the United States Department of Commerce, Census Bureau, Center for Economic Studies.
 HUD no longer accepts applications for data agreements for these datasets.
 View more information on how to apply here.**

-Starting June 1st 2017, a limited number of variables will be available for request.
-A data dictionary describing available elements will be posted to this webpage.
+Starting June 1st 2017, a limited number of variables will be available for request from HUD administrative data.
+A data dictionary describing available household and member elements is posted to this webpage.
 HUD will consider additional data element requests on a limited, case-by-case basis; however, due to limited resources, requests may be redirected to the United States Department of Commerce, Census Bureau, Center for Economic Studies.

-For additional information, please contact DataLicense@hud.gov or call Dr. Jon Sperling in the Office of Research, Evaluation, and Monitoring at 202-402-5640 (this is not a toll-free number).
+For additional information, please contact DataLicense@hud.gov or call Dr. Brent Mast in the Office of Research, Evaluation, and Monitoring at 202-402-5933 (this is not a toll-free number).
 Questions may also be submitted by mail to: